wintonpc/pbr/README.md

 ```

 Objects may be initialized with an attributes hash.
-Embedded messages can be initialized with subhashes, as with `bar` in this examples.
+Embedded messages can be initialized with subhashes, as with `bar` in this example.

 ### Pbr instantiation

 As seen above, Pbr can de/serialize to/from the generated types.
 Pbr can also target
 arbitrary types.

-A pbr object is instantiated with a `PbrRules` object. `PbrRules` describes a mapping from
+A pbr object is instantiated with a `PbrRule` object. `PbrRule` describes a mapping from
-the set of generated types to a set of arbitrary types.
-By default, Pbr uses rule `PbrRules.vanilla`,
+the set of generated ("_source_") types to a set of arbitrary ("_target_") types.
+By default,
+Pbr uses rule `PbrRule.vanilla`,
-which maps each generated type to itself. `PbrRules.always(some_type)` maps each generated type to
+which maps each generated type to itself. `PbrRule.always(some_type)` maps each generated type to
-the provided type.
-For instance, `PbrRules.always(OpenStruct)` realizes protobuf messages as OpenStruct
+`some_type`.
+For instance, `PbrRule.always(OpenStruct)` realizes protobuf messages as OpenStruct
 objects.
-You may create custom `PbrRules` objects to express arbitrary mappings.
+You may create custom `PbrRule` objects to express arbitrary mappings.

 Target types are manipulated by assuming the presence of `field_name` getters and `field_name=` setters.
 For hash target types, the rule expresses a mapping to arbitrary Ruby key values.